 Noise by Part of Reservoir-Whiskey Hill

 Average noise levels for Reservoir-Whiskey Hill residents, grouped by direction from the center of Reservoir-Whiskey Hill.
-Eastern Reservoir-Whiskey Hill carries the highest population-weighted average; Northern Reservoir-Whiskey Hill carries the lowest.
-Just 20% of residents in Northern Reservoir-Whiskey Hill live in blocks above the EPA's 55 dBA threshold, a third of the share in Eastern Reservoir-Whiskey Hill.
+The highest population-weighted average is in southeastern Reservoir-Whiskey Hill; the lowest is in central Reservoir-Whiskey Hill, where just 15% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central Reservoir-Whiskey Hill

-Eastern Reservoir-Whiskey Hill sounds about 57% louder than Northern Reservoir-Whiskey Hill to the human ear, a 6.5 dBA gap.
+To the human ear, noise in southeastern Reservoir-Whiskey Hill sounds about 236% louder than in central Reservoir-Whiskey Hill, a 17.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Colonel Henry Mucci Hwy do you need to be?